Sean Michael Wilson: Biography

-His work has been translated into Japanese, Chinese, French, Spanish, Korean, Croatian, Indonesian, Czech, Turkish, Swedish and Italian.
+His work has been translated into Japanese, Chinese, French, Spanish, Korean, Croatian, Portuguese, Catalan, Indonesian, Czech, Turkish, Swedish, Kurdish, Arabic and Italian.
+In 2014 he was listed among the 'Ten Great Scottish Graphic Novel Creators' by the Scottish Book Trust.

 Wilson is a regular guest at comic book festivals, schools and colleges where he gives talks and workshops about comics and alternative manga.
-He also occasionally writes newspaper articles for places such as The Japan Times, the London Economic, the Herald and his own article website 'Radical Fun'.
+He also occasionally writes newspaper articles for places such as The Japan Times, the London Economic, the Herald and his own article website 'Radical Roots'.